 To Jim at Free By 50, who assisted with some assumptions.

 Is this a useful tool?
-Anything else you’d like to see added?
+Anything else you’d like to see added to the Treasury Return Calculator?